-My primary research interest is the cognitive neuroscience of habits.
-I am particularly interested in understanding why people engage in behaviours that are against their explicit beliefs and goals.
-These behaviours range in severity from everyday action slips (e.g., entering an old password), to impulsive or poorly planned behaviours (e.g., eating unhealthy foods), and on the extreme, compulsive behaviours (e.g., feeling unable to control substance-use or checking doors or locks repetitively).
+Dr. Eike Buabang is a Postdoctoral Research Fellow in the Gillan Lab.
+His primary research interest is the cognitive neuroscience of habits.
+Using experimental paradigms and EEG, he investigates how habits develop in the brain and explores implications for everyday and clinical applications.
+He is particularly interested in understanding why people engage in behaviors that are against their explicit beliefs and goals.
+These behaviors vary in severity from everyday action slips (e.g., entering an old password), to impulsive behaviors (e.g., eating unhealthy foods), and, on the extreme, compulsive behaviors (e.g., substance use or checking locks repetitively).

 Email: eike.buabang@tcd.ie